webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeball_circle_white.png]]

 To add the iris and pupil, you can add more circles that specify different fill colors.
-You need to declare the larger circles first, or they'll hide the smaller ones:
+Declaring the larger circles first prevents them from obscuring the smaller ones:

 <syntaxhighlight lang="xml">
 <circle id="eyeball" cx="100" cy="100" r="50" fill="white" stroke="black"/>